homekube/homekube/docs/whoami.md

 Lets verify that all these pods are used to serve our queries.
-After changing the service type to `NodePort` we will be able to query the service directly - in contrast of querying single pods with the `kubectl port-forward ...` command.
+After changing the service type to `NodePort` we will be able to query the service directly - in contrast of querying single pods when using the `kubectl port-forward ...` command.

 ```bash
 kubectl patch svc whoami -p '{"spec": {"type": "NodePort"}}' -n whoami